dminear/ayso55.org/index.md

-He meant so much to the children and families of AYSO and made a huge impact in many lives over his 16 years of service as a coach, referee and Comissioner of Region 55.
+He meant so much to the children and families of AYSO and made a huge impact in many lives over his 16 years of service as a coach, referee and Commissioner of Region 55.
 We are truly heartbroken.

 The vigil will be Monday 9/21/15 at 7pm, and the Memorial Service will be Tuesday 9/22/15 at 10:30am with a reception to follow at the church hall.